MikeWoodward/UT330B/Documentation/documentation.rst

 delete_data
 ```````````

 **Description:** Deletes the temperature, humidity, and pressure data from the UT330.
+Note after this operation, there will be no temperature, humidity, or pressure data on the device.

 **Return value:** No return value.

 read_config
 ```````````

-**Description:** Reads int eh current configuration data from the device.
+**Description:** Reads in the current configuration data from the device.

 **Return value:** Returns a configuration dict.
 Here's an example of the data resturned: ::